PARENTS

 Teachers will call families at least weekly (unless they have already communicated directly with a child on via a live lesson).
 During those phone calls, a child’s engagement with remote education can be discussed if needed.

-For children who will be unable to access online remote learning, the weekly phone calls will be crucial in assessing a child’s engagement with their learning.
+For children who are unable to access online remote learning, the weekly phone calls will be crucial in assessing a child’s engagement with their learning.

 How will you assess my child’s work and progress?